-Our financial advisor looks at Vitality Life Insurance and shares his review and experience.
+As the financial advisor for More Than Money I wanted to take a look at Vitality Life Insurance and shares my review and experience.

 If you’re reading this for the first time and have no idea who I am… I forgive you.
 I’m a humble advisor and the proud joint owner of More Than Money.
 It’s my goal to protect as many families as possible.